ROHITSHARMA897/mini-photography-static-page/README.md

 # mini-photography-static-page
-this is a static page.
+this is a photography static page with navigation bar.